RiotGear/rg-router/README.md

 ```javascript
 this.router.start()
 ```
-If you've stopped the router and you want to restart it.
+On start the router will check the URL, match it with a state and call `go()`. **The router does not start automatically**.
+Refreshing the browser will only return you to a state that has a URL.
+URL-less states can't be refreshed.

 ### `.current`